 The Statement of Financial Position (Balance Sheet) does not balance.
 How do I determine what is causing the imbalance?

-i.e. If you are generating a Balance Sheet as at 30/06/2017 you need to Create Entries to the same date.
+i.e. If you are generating a Balance Sheet as at 30/06/2022 you need to Create Entries to this date.

-This will occur where the report is rounded and the out-of-balance amount is less than 50 cents.
-To see the out of balance amount, generate the report as unrounded, through badge settings.
+- If “Statement of Financial Position Does Not Balance” is 0 or (0), the report is rounded and the out-of-balance amount is less than 50 cents.
+To see the out-of-balance amount, change the badge settings, click save, and then generate the report again with this setting selected.